 The MERL, Special Collections and Art Collections

-All three of these collections offer hands-on group sessions for all disciplines.
+All three of these collections offer hands-on group sessions for all disciplines, as well as a wide range of digital teaching options.
 This involves providing archives, manuscripts, rare books and objects.
 Aimed at both undergraduate and postgraduate students, these sessions are available for University of Reading staff and to other Higher Education teachers.
 We also offer support student placements and all seeking to use original material in their dissertations.

 To find out more and make a booking: